Mandurriao Airport

-Having been in service since the 1930s, Mandurriao Airport has since been replaced by the Iloilo International Airport located in the municipalities of Cabatuan and Santa Barbara, and was subsequently decommissioned on June 14, 2007.
+Having been in service since the 1930s, Mandurriao Airport has since been replaced by the Iloilo International Airport located in the municipality of Cabatuan, and was subsequently decommissioned on June 14, 2007.
 A sprawling business district, known as Iloilo Business Park occupies the former airport site.

 History

 As a World War II airfield

 Mandurriao Airport was built in 1937 and also served as a World War II airfield.
 By 1942, the airfield was captured by Japanese forces until the US Army recaptured it in 1945.

 As a civilian airport

 The year 1981 saw the arrival of Pope John Paul II to the province of Iloilo on one of his stops during his 1981 Philippines visit, with the airport being used to facilitate his landing.
 A 2202 m2 passenger terminal building was built in 1982.

 However, in the 1990s, problems in Mandurriao Airport began to rise due to the liberalization of the Philippine aviation industry and the rise of air travel in the country.
 The increasing incidents of terrorism in the Philippines forced aviation officials to restrict airport access only to passengers, the sealing of doors and windows at airport terminals being an essential component thereof.
 However, the terminal's architecture, which took advantage of natural ventilation, had posed problems for passengers, causing six to twenty-three air-conditioning units to be installed.
 Another barrage of problems hit the airport, which included outdated facilities, more poor passenger comfort, and others.
 Passenger complaints also focused on having their baggage manually checked due to the updated machines being for the sole use of Philippine Airlines.
 The airport complex likewise was located directly alongside major city thoroughfares, in particular the city's main highway, the Tomás Confesor Highway, which complicated the flow of traffic in and around the area.